avowkind/groat/source/_posts/SciCoCom-Roundup-2.md

 # Creating the chaotic sandpit, giving corporate IT the right tools and freedom to support science. - Jonathon Flutey, (Johnny) Victoria University, Wellington

-Traditional core IT has key drivers of stabilty and security along with limited resources.
+Traditional core IT has key drivers of stability and security along with limited resources.
 This tends to result in systems that are locked down, not flexible, and not available when needed.

 Victoria Uni created a [Vision and strategy for Digital learning and Teaching 2012 to 2017](https://www.google.co.nz/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=0ahUKEwi5ydXExLrVAhUBLJQKHZ0PDxEQFgglMAA&url=http%3A%2F%2Fwww.victoria.ac.nz%2Flearning-teaching%2Fpartnership%2Ftechnology%2Fdigital-vision-strategy.pdf&usg=AFQjCNEwiSvAW0DVQz6VoFJ_n9Qas4Hlmw)